themp731/TranscriptSummarizer/readme.md

 The `summarize.py` script is a Python program designed to generate concise summaries of textual transcripts using a lightweight Hugging Face NLP model.
 It processes transcript files stored in a directory, summarizes their content, and outputs the summaries in a CSV file for easy access and analysis.

+The `summarize_twostep.py` script introduces a hierarchical summarization approach to handle large transcripts more effectively.
+This method processes transcripts in two steps to generate a more concise and cohesive summary.

+**When to Use:**
+Use `summarize.py` for shorter transcripts or when you need a quick summary.
+Use `summarize_twostep.py` for longer transcripts (e.g., 30,000+ words) to ensure better summarization quality.
 ---

 ## Features